Boris Johnson and his fiancee Carrie Symonds have announced the birth of their son.

 Ms Symonds is the daughter of one of the founders of the Independent newspaper, Matthew Symonds and newspaper lawyer Josephine McAffee.

-The 31-year-old grew up in south-west London before going on to study art history and theatre studies at Warwick University.
+The 32-year-old grew up in south-west London before going on to study art history and theatre studies at Warwick University.

 Her first job in politics, she says, was working for Zac Goldsmith, the MP for Richmond Park and North Kingston, adding she was "not sure I'd have worked for the Tories if it hadn't been for him".

-She joined the Conservative Party as a press officer in 2010, and later worked on Mr Johnson's successful campaign to be re-elected mayor in London.
+She joined the Conservative Party as a press officer in 2010, and two years later worked on Mr Johnson's successful campaign to be re-elected mayor in London.

 Later jobs saw her work for the then-Culture Secretary, John Whittingdale, before being hired as a media special adviser for Sajid Javid when he was at the Department for Communities and Local Government.